Q: How Can I Create the Password-Protected Flash Drive?

 “I have many important and sensitive data in my USB Flash Drive.
 In order to keep them safe, is there any method to help me set a password for my USB flash drive?”

 Many of us are heavy users of USB drives - we depend on these portable devices to hold our important work files and data, and because USB drives are so versatile, we can use them not only to store and backup our digital documents but to also share our files with other people.

 This file-sharing feature of USB drives however raises a USB security concern, "How secure are the files in your USB drive?"
 To ensure that your important files are secure and kept safe from the wrong hands, it is essential that you password protect thumb drive.
-This article will guide you on how to create a password protected flash drive.
+This article will guide you on how to password protect a USB flash drive.

 There are different approaches on how to password protect usb stick.
 You can choose to encrypt USB drive or password secure specific folders or files on the USB drive.
 Below, we have outlined different methods to guide you on how to password protect your USB stick and keep your data safe.

 With the WINRAR software, you can compile the contents of your USB drive and encrypt flash drive in a password-protected folder.
 WINRAR is a piece of software that allows you to compress files and also encrypt them.
 Files encrypted with WINRAR have the extension '.rar'.
 To encrypt and password-protect the folders in your USB drive, follow the easy steps outlined below.

 To use WINRAR, you have to download it from the official website.
 It is available for Windows, Mac, and Linux operating systems.
 Install WINRAR once the download is complete.